libis/rdm-integration/README.md

 - showDvToken: set it to ``true`` to show the token field (set it to ``false`` when using URL signing).
 - redirect_uri: when using OAuth, this option should be set to the ``redirect_uri`` as configured in the OAuth application setting (e.g., GitHub application settings as described in this [guide](https://docs.github.com/en/developers/apps/building-github-apps/identifying-and-authorizing-users-for-github-apps)).
 The redirect URI must point to the ``/connect`` page of this application.
 - storeDvToken: set it to ``true`` to allow storing Dataverse API token in the browser of the user.
+- sendMails: set it to ``true`` to enable sending mails to the user (you need to configure smtp settings in the backend configuration).
 - plugins: contains one entry for each repository instance, as described below.

 Having multiple instances for plugin types is useful when certain features, e.g., OAuth authentication, can be configured for specific installations of a given repository type.
 It is perfectly possible to have at most one instance for each plugin type, as it is the case in the [default_frontend_config.json](image/app/frontend/default_frontend_config.json).
 Plugins that er not configured will not be shown in the UI.
 The repository instance, configured as an entry in ``plugins`` setting of the frontend configuration, can contain the following fields: